holepunchto/drives/README.md

 Optionally add `--localdrive <path>` to output the content into a folder.

 #### Save it into a localdrive
-Note: This will create a corestore in RAM!
+Warning: This will create a corestore in RAM!

 ```bash
 drives download my-drive-key --localdrive ./folder